Symmetric Matrices

 \]

-For this diagonalization, \(A\) must \(n\) linearly independent and orthonormal eigenvectors.
+For this diagonalization, \(A\) must have \(n\) linearly independent and orthonormal eigenvectors.

 Importantly, in such cases, \(A\) is symmetric because